Health Encyclopedia

 • Wear a medical alert bracelet or necklace.
 Make certain all of your healthcare providers know about your allergy and have it identified in your medical records.

-• Talk to your healthcare provider about your risk for an anaphylactic reaction and the need to carry an EpiPen.
+• Talk to your healthcare provider about your risk for an anaphylactic reaction and the need to carry epinephrine, such as an epinephrine autoinjector or nasal spray.
 An anaphylactic reaction is a severe, life-threatening emergency that can happen after you've been exposed to something you're allergic to.
 It can happen within seconds or minutes after exposure.
 Some of the symptoms include itchy skin, swelling of the mouth, throat, or tongue, breathing and swallowing difficulties, and unconsciousness.
 This is a medical emergency.
-An EpiPen contains epinephrine, a medicine that can relax the muscles in your airways and make it easier for you to breathe.
+Epinephrine is a medicine that can relax the muscles in your airways and make it easier for you to breathe.

 • If you are exposed to latex in your work environment, tell your employer about your allergy.